-The Quality of Electricity Supply in the Energy Community member countries7.
-June 2016. / SEE Energy News
+The Quality of Electricity Supply in the Energy Community member countries, SEE Energy News

 Energy Community comprises Albania, Bosnia and Herzegovina, Macedonia, Kosovo, Moldova, Montenegro, Serbia and Ukraine, while Armenia, Georgia, Turkey and Norway have the status of observer countries.
 The key objective of the organization is to expand the integrated EU electricity market to South East Europe, under a clearly regulated legal framework.